Mishkat06/simple-api-fetcher/README.md

      ```bash
      pip install -r requirements.txt
      ```
-   - This ensures the `requests` library is available.
+   - This ensures the `requests` and `flask` libraries are available.

 ## Running the Program

+### Option 1: Command-Line Script (Day 2)
 1. **Execute the Script**:
-   - In your terminal, navigate to the project folder (if not already there):
+   - In your terminal, navigate to the project folder:
      ```bash
      cd path/to/simple-api-fetcher
      ```